Happy 10th Birthday BeWILDerwood!

 We had an amazing day at BeWILDerwood, and it is certainly a family day out, with lots of fun activities for all ages, if you are considering visiting during half term, I would say “Do It!”

-During this week they are celebrating their 10th Birthday, but once that’s finished the fun continues with various events throughout the year, you can check out the forthcoming events here
+During this week they are celebrating their 10th Birthday, but once that’s finished the fun continues with various events throughout the year, so head on down for a full day of fun.

 We were provided with passes to attend Be WILDerwood, but all thoughts and views are our own